mike-inside/FTLMultiverse-SaveRestorer-CommandRunner/README.md

 - Enable "Automatically launch game" to have the game opened automatically when you run the Save Restorer.
 - Load your game or start a new one.
 - The Save Restorer runs in the background and makes a backup whenever the game writes its continue save.
+- Note a typical run can generate hundreds or thousands of files, I recommend using the "Open Save Folder" button and pruning the backups occasionally, or the save list will take too long to refresh.

 Restoring a previous saved game
 - Filter backups using the search box or by Ship name.